 Scout Boats, Inc. does not warrant: (1) any Scout Boat which has been powered or loaded in excess of the manufacturer's maximum horsepower or capacity recommendations.
 The maximum horsepower and capacity recommendations are shown on the certification plate affixed to every boat.
 (2) Any Scout Boat used in or for racing (of any type, organized or not), commercial fishing, chartering or other commercial use.
 (3) Any Scout Boat which has been subject to misuse, neglect, or structural alterations.
 (4) Gelcoat cracking, crazing, bubbling, or blistering.
 (5) Excessive wear due to unprotected and/or over exposure to the elements.
 (6) Any fuses, bulbs, switches or the failure of any electrical component due to corrosion.
 (7) Any boat that has been deemed to have been misused neglected or re-powered by anyone other than the original purchaser.
 (8) Any Scout Boat sold to a customer, (who happens to be the original owner), by anyone other than an authorized Scout Boats, Inc. dealer.
 (9) Any Scout Boat that has been used on a trailer that does not adequately support the hull or any trailer that may be considered undersized, including any and all roller type trailers.
-(10) Any Scout Boat with a jack plate of 8" or greater.
+(10) Any Scout Boat with a jack plate installed by anyone other than Scout boats, Inc., or an authorized dealer, or on any hull other than the 191, 201, 221, or 251 models.
+Any Scout Boat with a jack plate of 8" or greater.
 (11) Any part or component not manufactured directly by Scout Boats, Inc. after the first three years of this warranty policy, (three years from date of purchase), will only have that particular manufacturer's warranty available.